Running Shots

 4-A: Loara High junior Ralph Serna lost his first race of the year.
 It was Sunset League rival Gary Blume of Marina who ended Serna's long string of victories.
 Blume, running his best race of his high school career, was a convincing winner over Serna.
 For Blume, this victory was a complete reversal from his showing at the Mt.
 Sac Invite last month on this course.
 At Mt.
 Sac Blume was leading as he started up the steep, grueling switchbacks of the hill which dominates the final mile.
 It was as if he hit a stone wall for Blume quickly tired and fell far back.
 But against Serna this day Blume, who was leading by a stride as they started uphill, attacked the switch-backs aggressively and managed to open a six-to-eight yard lead by the time he reached the top.
 He built up the lead to 12 yards as they ran along the ridge.
 Blume stopped the clock at 10:03 while Serna finished with 10:20.
 Lompoc twosome Jim Schankel and Roger Fabing blitzed the first 3A field as they clocked 10:01 & 10:02 respectively.

 Blume (Left) & Serna at league finals, (R) Terry Williams at Mt.
-Sac.
+Sac

 Blume (Left) & Serna at Sunset League Finals.
 Lompoc's Terry Williams, the Mt.
 Sac cross country course record holder at 9:48.0 and is the only runner to break 10 minutes.